-NOTE: Revenues and expenses in prior years may be reclassified to conform to current year presentation.
+NOTE: Expenses in prior years may be reclassified to conform to current year presentation.

 1 Water purchases will vary depending upon a variety of external factors beyond TVMWD's control such as rainfall, population growth and supply fluctuations.

 SCHEDULE 5